-I am all for reducing waste and I think an important part of living sustainably is lowering your impact and waste.
-I also share low/zero waste products and solutions however I can’t see myself adopting a zero waste/plastic free lifestyle with the way things currently are, here’s why:
+I’m all for reducing waste, and I think that lowering your impact and waste is an important part of living sustainably.
+I also make a habit of sharing low/zero waste products and solutions.
+However, I can’t see myself adopting a zero waste/plastic-free lifestyle with the way things currently are.
+Here’s why:

 Garbage is not my top priority

-Zero waste means prioritizing waste, but for me other things are more important.
-I try my best to find products and brands that have a sustainable and ethical focus throughout their supply chain, production and use.
-Things like sustainable materials, quality/longevity, ethical manufacturing, low impact production, versatile styles, and supporting small, conscious businesses all come before waste.
-Given the choice between an ethically-made garment from organic, fair trade cotton shipped in a polybag or a regular cotton garment from a non-transparent brand that I can buy without the bag, I will always choose the first option because I feel it has a much greater impact to support that company, for the people throughout they supply chain and the impact that product has, opposed to saving a plastic bag.
-Also it’s important to note that most clothes are shipped in plastic bags, even if you buy the item in store, it still likely came to the store in a bag and generates the same waste.
-Of course sustainable brands should be trying to reduce their waste and use sustainable packaging and most do a very good job, however as People Tree explains in their post, things like the use of polybags can be very difficult and brands often have to weigh a lot of different areas to decide the best packaging to use.
+For example, given the choice between an ethically-made garment from organic, fair-trade cotton shipped in a polybag or a regular cotton garment from a non-transparent brand that I can buy without the bag, I will always choose the first option.
+This is because I feel that supporting the first company has a much greater impact throughout the supply chain, than the impact of saving a plastic bag.
+Also it’s important to note that most clothes are shipped in plastic bags; even if you buy the item in store, it still likely came to the store in a bag, and therefore generated the same waste.
+Of course; sustainable brands should be trying to reduce their waste and use sustainable packaging, and most do a very good job.
+However, as People Tree explains in their post, things like the use of polybags can be very difficult, and brands often have to weigh the importance of a lot of different areas to decide on the best packaging to use.

-Another example is with beauty products.
-For me, supporting a cruelty-free brand, that uses high-quality, natural, non-toxic ingredients, and makes effective products is the most important.
-There aren’t a lot of plastic-free options with makeup, even glass containers almost always have plastic lids.
-If there are comparable products, I will choose the one with less packaging, but I prioritize ingredients over less plastic.
+Beauty products are another example.
+For me, supporting a cruelty-free brand that uses high-quality, natural, non-toxic ingredients, and makes effective products is the most important.
+There aren’t a lot of plastic-free options with makeup or care products; even glass containers almost always have plastic lids.
+If there are comparable products, I will choose the one with less packaging, but I prioritize ingredients and responsible brands over less plastic.

 The guilt is real

-I don’t think sustainability movements should be motivated by guilt and I’ve talked about this in my video on guilt and judgement.
+I don’t think sustainability movements should be motivated by guilt, and I talked about this in my video on guilt and judgement.
 When I tried out Plastic Free July, my motivation shifted from wanting to do something positive to trying to avoid the guilt.
-A garment with plastic holding the tag, forgetting to ask for no straw, having to buy certain groceries that aren’t available package free, the plastic packaging of medication, all made me feel bad – and this was only a short time, I didn’t have to replace my makeup or beauty products during that month.
+A garment with plastic on the tag; forgetting to ask for no straw; having to buy certain groceries that aren’t available package free; the plastic packaging for medication; these things all made me feel bad.
+And this was only something I had to consider for a short time; I didn’t have to replace my makeup or beauty products during that month.

-What keeps me motivated to live greener is knowing that I’m trying to work towards positive change, that I’m learning, growing and improving.
-While I did learn a lot from trying a month of plastic free living, instead of feeling like I was doing something good, I always felt like I was messing up, having to weigh difficult decisions, or being reminded of my “failures” by having a jar of my plastic trash.
-Maybe living this lifestyle longer term, the feelings change but I definitely didn’t feel very good or motivated.
+What keeps me motivated to live greener is knowing that I’m trying to work towards positive change, and that I’m learning, growing and improving.
+While I did learn a lot from trying a month of plastic-free living, instead of feeling like I was doing something good, I always felt like I was messing up, having to weigh difficult decisions, or being reminded of my “failures” by holding onto a jar of my plastic trash.
+Maybe over a longer period of time living this lifestyle, the feelings would’ve changed, but I definitely didn’t feel very good or motivated.

-Zero waste is very dependent on access/specialty stores and also time
+Zero waste living is very dependent on access/specialty stores and also time

-Additionally it often requires more time, a lot of things need to be DIY’d and it basically means the majority of pre-made, packaged foods are off the table.
-I really enjoy making things myself and cooking, and things like my DIY deodorant I can definitely do but the reality is making everything can take a lot of time which I don’t always have.
+Additionally it often requires more time.
+A lot of things need to be DIY’d and it basically means the majority of pre-made, packaged foods are off the table.
+I really enjoy making things myself and cooking, and things like my DIY deodorant are definitely doable for me, but the reality is that making everything can take a lot of time that I (and most people) don’t always have.

 It can conflict with eating vegan

 I have been vegetarian for over 10 years now and eating vegan/plant-based is important to me.
-Now that we have a package free store we’ve been able to reduce the plastic of our groceries but some items are still unavoidable.
-For example plant and nut milks are a staple in our fridge and we have no plastic-free options or time to DIY them.
+Now that we have a package-free store we’ve been able to reduce the amount of plastic that comes with our groceries, but for some items, this is still unavoidable.
+For example, plant and nut milks are a staple in our fridge and we have no plastic-free options or time to DIY them.
 Another big one for me is vegan faux meats.
-Especially in the summer when we’re barbecuing with friends, I want eating vegan to seem “normal” – you can eat the same foods and they can be really delicious!
-For a lot of meat-eaters realizing that they can still eat the foods they like and are used to, is a big part of being open to and incorporating more plant-based meals into their diet.
+Especially in the summer, when we’re barbecuing with friends, I want eating vegan to seem “normal” – i.e., I want to show that you can eat the same foods and they can be really delicious!
+For a lot of meat-eaters, realizing that they can still eat the foods they like and are used to, is a big part of being open to and incorporating more plant-based meals into their diet.
 Introducing my friends and family to meat-free options is much more important to me than avoiding plastic and giving the impression that plant-based diets are very difficult and restrictive when they don’t have to be.

 So while zero waste is not where I choose to primarily focus my attention, I’d love to hear if you live zero waste or have tried it!
 Have you encountered similar issues or conflicts?